Yoast SEO settings: Content types

 Search appearance

-In the “search appearance” section, you can choose whether or not you want your content to appear in search results.
+Under Search appearance, you can choose whether you want your content to appear in search results.
 We recommend keeping the default setting and enabling this option so that your content is visible to search engines.
-However, if you need to hide your content, you can simply toggle the switch off.
+If you need to hide your content, you can simply toggle the switch off.

 Social appearance